SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements: Galaxy Number Counts and the IGL

 The output of Equation \ref{eqn:eqn1} is then multiplied by the following constants to obtain the standard EBL units.

 where $\mathrm{N_m}$ is the number of galaxies in a magnitude bin between \textit{m} and $ m + \delta m$.

-The best spline fit to the data in Figure \ref{fig:fig14} is shown as a dashed black line alongside a subset of 100 Monte-Carlo spline fits to the data as described in Section \ref{Section_5.1}.
-The splines shown in Figure \ref{fig:fig14} use 10 degrees of freedom.
+The best spline fit to the data in Figure \ref{fig:f606w_igl} is shown as a dashed black line alongside a subset of 100 Monte-Carlo spline fits to the data as described in Section \ref{Section_5.1}.
+The splines shown in Figure \ref{fig:f606w_igl} use 10 degrees of freedom.
+The weight for each data point is set solely by the Poisson uncertainty, $\mathrm{1/\sigma_{Pois}}$.
+These weights are maintained when testing different sources of uncertainty.
+In Figure \ref{fig:f606w_igl} Poisson, cosmic variance, and magnitude zero point uncertainties are tested simultaneously.
+The implementation of each is described in the following subsections.
+The same figures are shown for all other bands in the appendix, see Figures \ref{fig:uebl}, \ref{fig:gebl}, \ref{fig:r_ebl}, \ref{fig:ri_ebl}, \ref{fig:iz_EBL}, \ref{fig:y_EBL}, \& \ref{fig:jh_EBL}.
 We report an extrapolated IGL value where we integrate between AB $\mathrm{\pm}$ 100 mag, which is indistinguishable from integrating between $\mathrm{\pm} \infty$.
 These values are reported in Table \ref{tab:tab6}.
-We also report lower limits in Table \ref{tab:tab7} where we integrate to the faintest complete magnitude bin.
+We also report lower limits in Table \ref{tab:tab7} where we integrate to AB 15 mag.
+We do not include WAVES galaxy number counts brighter than AB 15 mag in the fitting to force a Euclidean behaviour of the bright number counts.
+This is maintained throughout all IGL measurements.
 When our galaxy number counts do not reach faint magnitudes, and/or the slope of the faint number counts is poorly defined, there can be significant differences between the extrapolated and non-extrapolated IGL.
-For example, in the F625W filter where the extrapolated IGL value of $\mathrm{11.62 \pm 0.52 nW m^{-2} sr^{-1}}$, and the lower limit ie $\mathrm{8.67 nW m^{-2} sr^{-1}}$.
+For example, in the F625W filter where the extrapolated IGL value of $\mathrm{9.07 \pm 0.40 nW m^{-2} sr^{-1}}$, and the lower limit ie $\mathrm{7.00 nW m^{-2} sr^{-1}}$.
 We thus elect to report a conservative mean value in with an uncertainty stretching between the $\mathrm{\pm 1\sigma}$ on the respective bounds.
 These values are given in Tables \ref{tab:tab8} \& \ref{tab:tab11}.

 In this work we face four sources of uncertainty which affect the IGL.
 Poisson statistical error, cosmic variance (CV), magnitude zero point differences between bandpasses, and fitting errors.
 We now discuss each of these errors in detail below.